What is a Property Survey?

 There are different types of survey reports, and you should go with the one that suits you.
 When you engage the services of a surveyor, they will explain the different types of surveys on offer (usually the level of detail the report goes into).

-This type of survey is always recommended.
+Rather confusingly, this type of home survey shares its name with the generic idea of all surveys (of which there are three – see above).
+This type of house survey is the warts and all report on the whole property you are buying.
 It should reveal all unseen problems.
-This survey tends to be more expensive than the homebuyers report as it is more detailed.
+This home report tends to be more expensive than the homebuyers report as it is more detailed.
 Buyers choose a full survey if the property is old, listed, has unusual construction and has lots of alterations.
 The survey itself will not give a valuation of the property – this will cost extra!

 Your surveyor may recommend further specialist surveys to be carried out (i.e damp, timber, drainage, electrical).

 Most of us buy a property with the assistance of a secured loan, or ‘mortgage’.
 The lender will insist on valuing the property, and invariably it is the buyer that pays for that!
+Do shop around and get quotes from various surveyors.
+They will generally offer a fixed fee.
 Also, the valuation is generally carried out by a surveyor.

 But, beware – this is not a survey!
 It is solely for the benefit of the lender, to satisfy them that the bricks and mortar are worth (in financial terms) the price being paid.
 This is to ensure that they could sell it if needed (if the borrower defaulted on their mortgage payments), and get their money back.